 The Shepherd’s Hill Academy boys residential team is comprised of men who have a passion for serving troubled or struggling teens in crisis.
 On a 24/7 basis, our boys residential team ensures your son’s therapeutic needs are met.
 In addition, each member is thoroughly trained to provide a safe environment that cultivates your teen boy’s academic, emotional, physical, and spiritual development.

-Each team member undergoes an intense 60 day training period that meets the Georgia state required employment process.
-Only upon meeting all requirements, including a thorough background and criminal history check, can an individual join the Shepherds Hill Academy team.
+Each team member undergoes an intense 30-day training period that meets the Georgia state required employment process.
+Only upon meeting all requirements, including a thorough background and criminal history check, can an individual join the Shepherd’s Hill Academy team.
 All residential staff members are required to be trained in Cardiopulmonary Resuscitation (CPR), First Aid, and Emergency Safety Intervention (ESI).

-Assuring the greatest degree of care and attention in the industry, Shepherds Hill Academy uncompromisingly upholds a maximum 5 to 1 student to staff ratio.
-This means your child will not be out of sight of a Boys Residential Team member at any point during his stay in the Therapeutic Outdoor Program.
+Assuring the greatest degree of care and attention in the industry, Shepherd’s Hill Academy uncompromisingly upholds a maximum 5:1 student to staff ratio.
+This means your child will not be out of sight of a boys residential team member at any point during his stay in the Therapeutic Outdoor Program.

 Boys Wilderness Program Manager

 Drew holds certifications in Emergency Safety Intervention (ESI), CPR/AED for the Professional Rescuer, Lifeguard, and First Aid with the American Red Cross.
 He was previously trained and certified in Wilderness First Responder through the Wilderness Medicine Institute (WMI).

 Drew has a passion for serving the youth of this nation.
 He sees that many teens have given up hope on living according to biblical principles.
 Drew works alongside the teens at Shepherd’s Hill Academy to offer them hope in the possibility of living out those principles in a practical way.